PHuhn/NSG.PrimeNG/README.md

 ## The libraries
 ### NSG.PrimeNG.LazyLoading
-NSG.PrimeNG.LazyLoading is a project of in support of TurboTable lazy and filter features.
-This allows for remote pagination, filtering and sorting.
+NSG.PrimeNG.LazyLoading is a project in support of TurboTable lazy and filter features.
+This allows for remote pagination, filtering and sorting using a .Net MVC API.

-Example from unit tests:
+Example from original LazyLoadEvent unit tests:
 ```
     string _jsonString =
             "{\"first\":0,\"rows\":3," +